-Leader 1: No Passover would be complete without the breaking of the Matzah, or unleavened bread.
-This is the bread of suffering, which the Hebrew people ate in the land of Egypt.
+Leader 1: The Matzah, or unleavened bread, is the bread of suffering, which the Hebrew people ate in the land of Egypt.
 (Holds up a piece of the Matzah and breaks it in half.)
 The blessing and breaking of the bread reminds us of how the Hebrew people left Egypt in a hurry and did not have time to prepare for the trip.
 They had no time to bake their bread.
 They could not wait for the yeast to rise, so they made it without the yeast into a flat bread.

 Leader 2: The sharing of pieces from a common loaf of bread was a powerful symbol of the oneness of the community.
 Paul wrote about this to the early Christians: